James Cleland Richardson: Burial and memorial

 After the war, in June 1920, James Richardson's body was discovered by a farmer about 300 metres north of the northeast corner of Le Sars village and recovered for burial.
 He is interred at Adanac Military Cemetery (Plot III, Row F, Grave 36) which is located on the east side of the D107 Road, 1.6 kilometres north of the village of Courcelette, France.

-The battlefield were he earned the Victoria Cross is situated roughly one kilometre east of the back wall of the cemetery, and can be seen on a clear day.
+The battlefield where he earned the Victoria Cross is situated roughly one kilometre east of the back wall of the cemetery, and can be seen on a clear day.

 Sculptor John Weaver was commissioned to produce a statue of Richardson, which has been display at the Chilliwack Museum and Archives in Chilliwack since 2003.

 Richardson is also commemorated with an inscribed paving stone in Bellshill, Scotland, the town he was born in.

 Richardson's Victoria Cross and war medals are on display at the Canadian War Museum in Ottawa, Canada.